 Sex - those who know grammar will get it

-A lot of pressure goes into men not showing emotions that may reveal their weaknesses, with the biggest emphasis on not crying (with sole exception of the death of immediate family members).
+A lot of pressure goes into men not showing emotions that may reveal their weaknesses, with the biggest emphasis on not crying (with the sole exception of the death of immediate family members).

 Men won’t tell me how they feel because they are taught to be ashamed of their feelings (and, by the way, lust is a feeling.) - Emma Lindsay